xhulja14/Balkan-Flavors/README.md

+# Balkan Flavours

-## Balkan Flavours (Recipe cookbook Project)
+## Recipe cookbook Project

-## This project is created to put into practice the skills learned during the course, especially with the use of Flask and Mongo Db backend coding, and frontend framework called Materialize.
+## This project is created to give the users information about the Balkan Cuisine and share with them most popular recipes.
+For making this project functional i put into practice the skills learned during the course.
-I decided to create a recipe app where the users will be able to see recipes, add recipes, update them and delete them.
-Using the CRUD calls to a Mongo database this project is very functional and working as expected.
-With the help of Materialize framework makes it easier for archiving good user experience.
-This project is made for users to view recipes, create recipes, update their own recipes, and delete their recipes.
+As a food lover I want to share with the world Balkan cuisine.
+I think the users will have the opportunity to learn new recipes from different countries.

+# Contents:

-## UX
+* UX
-## Users stories

-* Users can see recipes.
+* Project Goals
+* Target Audience Goals
+* Site Owner Goals
+* User Stories
-* Users can register and create an account.
+* User Requirements and Expectations
-* Users can add recipe.
-* Users can update their recipes.
-* Users can delete a recipe.
+* Images
+* Wireframes
+* Testing
+* Bugs
+* Static files
+* Deployment

+## Features

+* Features that have been developed
+* Technologies Used
+* Planning + Testing:
+* Bugs
+* Deployment

+# UX (User Experience)

+## Project Goals
+* The main goal for this project is to share some delicious recipes from Balkan cuisine.
+* The project is created for all people who have interest on cooking and want to explore more ways on preparing their meals.
+* The website needs to be attractive and interactive providing an good User Experience to everyone who will use this site.
+* I want to offer access for the users to register and be part of this site by sharing their own recipes.

+## User Goals:

+* A website that provides a good experience.
+* Visual interaction is important to give the idea how the food looks after preparetion.
+* To have access on the website by registering and login.
-* All visitors should be able to have all the information needed for a recipe such as ingredients, directions of cooking and of course visualy they can see how the food looks on the picture.
+* Having all the details needed for a recipe such as ingredients and directions.
+* Adding own recipes and save, update and delete them.
+* A website that works on mobile , tablet , desktop.

+## User Stories:

+* Inna: " As a user i want to learn about different countries cuisine."
+* Adela M : " When i visit such sites i want to be able to register, login and share my recipes with other users."
+* Tom : " I want to navigate and get information about tradicional food in Balkan. "
+* Arion : "When i share my recipes i would like to have full access on my recipes so i can update or delete if is needed"

+## Site Owner Goals:

+* Make interactive website and get the users enjoy their navigation.
+* Make it easy for the users to navigate, find information and details for each recipe.
+* Offer different categories of recipes and different countries traditional food.
+* Visually pleasing and a good description of the recipes.

+## User Requirements and Expectations:

+* Requirements:
+  *  Use an interactive website and find interesting recipes.
+  * Provide information of the recipes in details to make it easy to understand.
+  * Need to see images of different food..
+  * To be able to share and save my recipes on this site.

+* Expectations:
+  * When you click on a recipe to provide all important details such as ingredients and directions.
+  * When adding own recipe to be able to save them on this site .
+  * Content to be informative and visually pleasing.
+  * Receive flashing messages for all the actions taken by the user .

+## Images:
+* I used images from google for this project.

 ## Features